o-/AllYourCpuAreBelongToUs/presentation.md

 This example is [not made up](https://rdist.root.org/2009/05/28/timing-attack-in-google-keyczar-library/).

 Mitigation: Don't branch on secret values.
-(On Intel: use CMOV).

 ### Cache Based